Certificate Pinning in Mobile SDK

 6. To test SSL pinning, intentionally change a character in the pin value to make it invalid.
 When making a request, the system should detect the incorrect pin and terminate the process.

-In this guide, we'll walk you through the process of SSL pinning, focusing on the generation and integration of a certificate public hash key.
+This guide explains the process of SSL pinning, focusing on the generation and integration of a certificate public hash key.

-openssl s_client -connect your-server.com:443 -showcerts < /dev/null | openssl x509 -outform der > server_cert.cer
+openssl s_client -connect <your-server-domain>:443 -showcerts < /dev/null | openssl x509 -outform der > <server_cert>.cer

 2. After generating the certificate, create a public key in a .pem file.
-Replace the name server_cert with the one generated in step 1.
+Replace the name <server_cert> with the one generated in step 1.

-openssl x509 -inform der -in server_cert.cer -pubkey -noout > server_cert_public_key.pem
+openssl x509 -inform der -in <server_cert>.cer -pubkey -noout > <server_cert_public_key>.pem

-cat server_cert_public_key.pem | openssl rsa -pubin -outform der | openssl dgst -sha256 -binary | openssl enc -base64
+cat <server_cert_public_key>.pem | openssl rsa -pubin -outform der | openssl dgst -sha256 -binary | openssl enc -base64

 <key>NSAppTransportSecurity</key>